The Journal of Small Animal Practice (JSAP)

 The Journal of Small Animal Practice (JSAP) is the BSAVA's monthly scientific journal, featuring original, peer-reviewed articles, case reports and other scientific and educational information from around the world.
 The aim of JSAP is to facilitate the dissemination and implementation of new ideas and techniques relating to clinical veterinary practice, and ultimately to promote best practice.

 JSAP is provided to BSAVA members as part of their membership benefits.
-Members - to access JSAP, log in then click on the 'read latest issues' button that appears below.
+Members - to access JSAP, log in then click on the 'read latest issues' button at the bottom of the page.

 You can search for JSAP articles from within the BSAVA Library by clicking on the JSAP tab from the search results page.
 If you are a BSAVA member and already logged in, you can click through from the search results to access the full article.